 - 1 tablespoon pure maple syrup

-- 4 whole wheat hamburger buns (or 8 mini buns)
+- 4 whole wheat hamburger buns (or 8 mini buns), toasted (Gluten-Free Option: Use GF buns.)

-- Add cooked meat, tomato sauce, tomato paste, and maple syrup to pan.
-Stir to combine.
-Reduce heat to simmer and cook Sloppy Joe mixture 5 minutes longer.
-Season with salt to taste, if needed.
+- Stir in the cooked meat, tomato sauce, tomato paste, and maple syrup to the veggies until combined.
+Reduce heat to a simmer and cook the Sloppy Joe mixture 5 minutes longer.
+Taste and season with salt, if needed.
+(Freezing instructions begin here.)

 - Using a large spoon or ice cream scoop, pile meat mixture onto toasted bun bottoms**.
 Add a slice of cheese, if desired, and top with bun.

-Fully cook and cool the Sloppy Joes (do not leave out of refrigerator or freezer more than 2 hours).
+Freeze For Later: Follow Steps 1-3 and let the Sloppy Joes mixture cool (see our tips for doing this quickly here).
 Place in a freezer bag or freezer-safe container.
-Try to remove as much air as possible and seal and/or wrap well before placing in the freezer.
+Try to remove as much air as possible and seal tightly before freezing.